qaware/openapi-generator-for-spring/README.md

 One can even figure out the `@ExceptionHandler` method, as Spring would do, to automatically determine the `Schema` of the error response and also scan for `@ReponseStatus` to determine the error code.

-It is also possible to throw an error when there is an exception declared but not appropiate `@ExceptionHandler` method is found.
+It is also possible to throw an error when there is an exception declared but no appropriate `@ExceptionHandler` method is found.

-See [this configuration of the integration test](openapi-generator-for-spring-test/src/test/java/de/qaware/openapigeneratorforspring/test/app32/App32Configuration.java) a fully worked out example.
+See [this configuration of the integration test](openapi-generator-for-spring-test/src/test/java/de/qaware/openapigeneratorforspring/test/app32/App32Configuration.java) for a fully worked out example.

-Unfortunately, an unchecked cast is required because of an insufficient API in Spring's `org.springframework.web.method.annotation.ExceptionHandlerMethodResolver.resolveMethodByExceptionType` method.
+Unfortunately, an unchecked cast is required because of an insufficient API in Spring's `org.springframework.web.method.annotation.ExceptionHandlerMethodResolver.resolveMethodByExceptionType` method, until [this PR](https://github.com/spring-projects/spring-framework/pull/26206) fixes it.

 ## Why not another library?